ckyoung/tenten/README.md

 > "We all need people who will give us feedback.
-That's how we improve. - Bill Gates
+That's how we improve." - Bill Gates